“Whan that Aprille with hise shoures soote …”

 In 2000, the Starrs arrived in North Carolina from California, where they’d participated in Renaissance fairs, and tasted — and liked — mead.
 They began dabbling in home brewing.
 Winning Best in Show with their first-time entry in the International Mead Association’s Mead Festival inspired a plan for a commercial meadery, and in 2010, they opened Starrlight Mead in the Chatham Mills complex in Pittsboro.

-Fifteen meads are available for taste and purchase, and this year, the Starrs will introduce seven new varieties.
+More than 15 meads are available for taste and purchase.
 “We start with ‘What goes well with honey?’”
 Becky says.
 “For example, I drink honey in my herbal tea.”
 Hence a selection of herb-infused meads — sage, ginger, chamomile.
 Fennel, caraway, and anise flavor the Nordic Blend, a riff on the Scandinavian drink aquavit.
 “We call this ‘sandwich mead.’
 If you imagine a Reuben on rye bread, you can already taste the caraway,” she says.

 The Spiced Apple Mead outsells everything else two to one.
 Served warmed in winter, or chilled in summer, the mead seems an innocent version of apple cider, but, after a mug or two, you might very well fall into the fireplace or out of the hammock.
 (Mead’s alcohol content is the same as wine, around 12½ percent.)